 Every muscle in the body has a designated function.
 The primary function of the glutes is to produce a motion called hip extension.
 This takes place when you move your thigh backward.
 The reverse hyperextension involves this motion, which makes it an effective exercise for working the glutes.

 Proper technique is very important with the reverse hyperextension.
-This is the case any time your spine is involved.
+This is the case any time your spine is a major player in an exercise.
 Begin by lying face-down on the padded support with your hands on the pegs and hips just past the edge of the support.
-Your legs should be hanging straight down at this point and your body should be bent in half.
+Your legs should be hanging straight down at this point and your body is bent in half.
 Keeping your upper body down tight on the support, raise your legs in the air as high as you can and squeeze your glutes for a full second.
 Slowly lower your legs back down and repeat.

-Even though the reverse hyperextension is a body weight exercise, you still have the ability to increase the resistance.
-Either strap ankle weights to your lower legs, pinch a dumbbell between your feet or pinch a medicine ball between your lower legs.
+You get benefit from using just your body weight during the reverse hyperextension, but as you progress you have the option of adding resistance.
+Either strap ankle weights to your lower legs, pinch a dumbbell between your feet or hold a medicine ball between your lower legs.
 Before you add any resistance, make sure you master your form.

 Other Muscles Targeted

-The glutes are the focus muscles with the reverse hyperextension, but other muscles get targeted as well, such as the hamstrings, erector spinae, rectus abdominis and obliques.
-The hamstrings sit on the back of the thighs, the erector spinae runs down the spinal column, the rectus abdominis is in the middle of the stomach and the obliques sit on the sides of the stomach.
+The glutes get the most activation during the reverse hyperextension, but other muscles get targeted as well.
+These include the hamstrings, erector spinae, rectus abdominis and obliques.
+The hamstrings sit on the back of the thighs, the erector spinae run down the spinal column, the rectus abdominis is in the middle of the stomach and the obliques sit on the sides of the stomach.